twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeHlig** – Used with **Other Forms and Variants: Historical Ligatures and Historical Forms (hlig, hist)**.
 The `hist` feature uses the last character from the *Latin Extended-A* range of Unicode.
 * **IncludeInit** – Used with **Initial Forms (init)**.
 * **IncludeIsol** – Used with **Isolated Forms (isol)**.
 * **IncludeLiga** – Used with **Other Forms and Variants: Standard Ligatures (liga)**.
-This feature uses the first five characters from the *Alphabetic Presentation Forms* range of Unicode.
-Including it in monospace fonts for letters may cause bugs (e.g. Noto Sans Mono).
+This feature uses the first five Latin characters from the *Alphabetic Presentation Forms* range of Unicode.
+Including it for alphabet letters in monospace fonts may cause bugs (e.g. Noto Sans Mono).
 * **IncludeLnum** – Used with **Numerals: Lining Figures (lnum)**.
 * **IncludeLoclCommon** – Used with **Localized Forms (locl): Common Localized Forms (CAT, NLD, TRK, ROM)**.
 * **IncludeLoclCustom** – Used with **Localized Forms (locl): Custom Localized Forms (loclLANG)**.